We will help you promoting your package but here are some more things to keep in mind.

 Make a pull request to R Weekly with a line about the release under the “New Releases” section (or “New Packages” for the first GitHub/CRAN release).

 Tweet about it using the “#rstats” hashtag and tag rOpenSci!
+This might help with contributor/user engagement.
 Example.

 Consider submitting a short post about the release to rOpenSci tech notes.
 Contact Stefanie Butland, rOpenSci Community Manager, (e.g. via Slack or [email protected]).
 Refer to the guidelines about contributing a blog post).